Customers Bancorp (NYSE:CUBI) Issues FY 2022 Earnings Guidance

-Customers Bancorp (NYSE:CUBI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Customers Bancorp (NYSE:CUBI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $4.75-$5.00 for the period, compared to the consensus earnings per share estimate of $7.56.
 The company issued revenue guidance of -.

-Customers Bancorp (NYSE:CUBI – Get Rating) last released its quarterly earnings data on Wednesday, April 27th.
-The bank reported $2.19 EPS for the quarter, topping analysts’ consensus estimates of $1.66 by $0.53.
-The firm had revenue of $185.90 million for the quarter, compared to the consensus estimate of $170.48 million.
-Customers Bancorp had a net margin of 40.14% and a return on equity of 30.79%.
-On average, equities research analysts expect that Customers Bancorp will post 7.19 earnings per share for the current year.
+Several equities analysts have recently commented on the company.
+StockNews.com initiated coverage on Customers Bancorp in a research note on Thursday, March 31st.
+They set a hold rating on the stock.
+Keefe, Bruyette & Woods raised shares of Customers Bancorp from a market perform rating to an outperform rating and increased their target price for the company from $72.00 to $80.00 in a research report on Monday, March 28th.
+Stephens initiated coverage on Customers Bancorp in a research note on Monday, March 28th.
+They set an equal weight rating and a $62.50 target price on the stock.
+B. Riley decreased their price target on Customers Bancorp from $100.00 to $90.00 in a research note on Tuesday, April 12th.
+Finally, Maxim Group restated a buy rating and set a $85.00 price target on shares of Customers Bancorp in a research note on Friday, April 29th.
+Four research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and an average target price of $72.36.

-In related news, Director Lyle Cunningham sold 1,000 shares of the company’s stock in a transaction on Tuesday, May 3rd.
-The shares were sold at an average price of $43.06, for a total value of $43,060.00.
-Following the sale, the director now directly owns 11,051 shares of the company’s stock, valued at $475,856.06.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Samvir S. Sidhu purchased 2,965 shares of the business’s stock in a transaction that occurred on Friday, May 6th.
-The stock was bought at an average cost of $42.10 per share, for a total transaction of $124,826.50.
-Following the completion of the acquisition, the chief executive officer now directly owns 80,637 shares of the company’s stock, valued at $3,394,817.70.
-The disclosure for this purchase can be found here.
-Over the last quarter, insiders have acquired 4,465 shares of company stock valued at $186,912.
-6.75% of the stock is owned by insiders.
+In other Customers Bancorp news, CEO Samvir S. Sidhu purchased 2,965 shares of the firm’s stock in a transaction on Friday, May 6th.
+The shares were purchased at an average cost of $42.10 per share, with a total value of $124,826.50.
+Following the purchase, the chief executive officer now owns 80,637 shares in the company, valued at $3,394,817.70.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Lyle Cunningham sold 1,000 shares of the stock in a transaction dated Tuesday, May 3rd.
+The stock was sold at an average price of $43.06, for a total transaction of $43,060.00.
+Following the transaction, the director now owns 11,051 shares in the company, valued at $475,856.06.
+The disclosure for this sale can be found here.
+Insiders have acquired a total of 4,465 shares of company stock valued at $186,912 over the last 90 days.
+6.75% of the stock is currently owned by insiders.

 Customers Bancorp, Inc operates as the bank holding company for Customers Bank that provides financial products and services to individual consumers, and small and middle market businesses.
 The company offers deposits products, including checking, savings, MMDA, and other deposits accounts.
 It offers loan products, including commercial mortgage warehouse loans, multi-family and commercial real estate loans, business banking, small business loans, equipment financing, residential mortgage loans, and installment loans.